eBook FAQ

 Installing a book in EPUB format is usually just a matter of copying the downloaded EPUB file into the appropriate folder of your eBook device or app.
 Check the specific installation instructions for your eBook reader.

-MOBI or EPUB for Kindle
+EPUB for Kindle

 IMPORTANT.
 See note at the top of this page.

-For eBooks in .mobi and .epub format that are not published directly via Amazon’s web site – as is A Guide’s Guide – you have a choice of several ways of sending the downloaded book to your Kindle or Kindle app.
+For eBooks in .epub format that are not published directly via Amazon’s web site – as is A Guide’s Guide – you have a choice of several ways of sending the downloaded book to your Kindle or Kindle app.

 Briefly, the options are –

 1. Send to Kindle by email.
 Every Kindle or Kindle app has its own unique email address.
-To send your eBook to that device, simply email your downloaded MOBI or EPUB file to its kindle.com address as an attachment.
+To send your eBook to that device, simply email your downloaded EPUB file to its kindle.com address as an attachment.
 See Amazon’s Send to Kindle by Email documentation.
 This is probably the simplest method.

 2. On Android and more recent Apple mobile devices you should be able to send the downloaded file directly to the Kindle app.
 Using your device’s file manager, locate the file in the Downloads folder and tap on it.
 Depending on your device, you will see a “send” or “share” option ( or an icon like or ).
 Now select Kindle from the “share with” list to send the file to the Kindle app.

-3. If you have access to a Windows PC or Mac you can install Amazon’s Send to Kindle app – this allows you to send MOBI and EPUB files, as well as PDFs and many other file types of document directly to any or all of your Kindle devices.
+3. If you have access to a Windows PC or Mac you can install Amazon’s Send to Kindle app – this allows you to send EPUB files, as well as PDFs and many other file types of document directly to any or all of your Kindle devices.

 These options are more fully described in Amazon’s Send to Kindle documentation: